 Stacy Allred’s graphic design talent helps create a visual representation of the excellent teamwork and dedication to student success that is found within the Graduate Studies of Business at Sam M. Walton College of Business.

 Stacy works as the graphic designer and communications support specialist for the Graduate School of Business.
-Her current duties started in 2013 but she has a long academic and professional history that has the U of A woven throughout.
-She’s also served as part-time graphic designer for the Walton College of Business External Relations and an administrative assistant for the treasurer’s office.
+Her career with the Graduate School of Business began in 2013, but she has a long academic and professional history that has the U of A woven throughout.
+She served as an administrative assistant for the Treasurer's Office for over four years and as a part-time graphic designer for the Walton College External Relations Office for over a year.

 Coordinator of Academic Services

 When graduate students or the staff members need help with something administrative or have a question about how things work at the University of Arkansas, they know they can ask Nancy Fondren.

 Nancy has worked at the U of A since 1996 where she started as a secretary in the Sam M. Walton College of Business Advising Center.
 She started in her current position as Administrative Support Supervisor in February 2002 and since then, has provided invaluable information and service to students throughout the graduate program.

 “My job is to assist any student or GSB team member with whatever is needed,” she says.
 “My role is administrative-payroll, administrative, scholarships.
 I’m here to help you.”

 Nancy’s dedication and experience has been acknowledged several times as she has earned the Superior Service Award and earned the Walton College Employee of the Quarter twice.
 She was also a member of Staff Senate.

 Before coming to the U of A, Nancy was the office manager for Centers for Youth and Families in Little Rock.
 She is a graduate of Griffithville High School in Griffithville, Ark. (southeast of Searcy).

 When asked if there was anything else the graduate students should know about her, Nancy said, “I’m an old softie.
 Just ask my sons.”